 6. Trying Something New

 Ever had that friend or partner who was never willing to try something new or something you like just because it was not their thing?
 If you have you will understand just how much that can hurt, and how much it says that they do not care.
 Everyone has their comfort zones, but stepping out of it to show that you care about the other person enough to try something they like, is one of the smallest yet profound ways to show that you really do care.
 Who knows, you might just have an adventure out of it all.

-This is probably one of the biggest indicators of how much you care about someone.
-Being willing to stop talking about yourself long enough to listen to what someone else has to say, even if it just another boring detail about their day, says that you care in a silently-loud way.
+This is probably one of the biggest ways you can show someone you care about them.
+Being willing to stop talking about yourself and listen to what someone else has to say, even if it is just another boring detail about their day, says that you care in a silently-loud way.
 This can be a great "gift" for those like grandparents who already have most things that they need and enjoy sharing stories and catching up.
 Too many times we are all so busy trying to speak over each other in an effort to be heard, that we do not realize that listening to each other is the best way to do that.
 Stop talking for a couple minutes and just listen.

 Send a Small Gesture to Show You Care with Spoonful

 The art of showing you care is all about the small acts of kindness and extending small courtesies.
 Spoonful makes it easy to send love in the form of a gift basket or soup package that can let your loved ones know you’re thinking about them.